gjbex/training-material/Python/DataStructures/README.md

     implementations, `queue.PriorityQueue` and `heapq`.
 Note that the former may be overkill since it can be used from multiple processes simultaneously.
+1. `sets.ipynb`: jupyter notebook showing the operations defined on sets through methods, and the overloaded operator counterparts.
 1. `text.txt`: text file to experiment with.
 1. `performance.ipynb`: jupyter notebook with some timings to test performance of operations on data structures.